tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Crossed-Axes Waist Tattoo

-The first time you become staggered each battle, the next enemy you hit before the end of the battle takes +1d8 thunder damage (champion: +2d8 thunder damage; epic: +3d10 thunder damage).
+The first time you become staggered each battle, the next enemy you hit before the end of the battle takes +1d8 thunder damage, +2d8 thunder damage at champion tier, and +3d10 thunder damage at epic tier.

 **Quirk:** Sees kindness as weakness.